vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/marketplace-overview.md

 - **VTEX Marketplace:** Store environment hosted on the VTEX platform responsible for product sales, checkout, and payment.
 - **External Marketplace:** Showcase store hosted on platforms external to VTEX and responsible for product sales, checkout, and payment.
 - **VTEX Seller**: Store hosted on the VTEX platform that owns the products and is usually responsible for fulfilling orders to the consumer.
-- **External Seller:** Is a store hosted on another platform, or that is not yet hosted on any platform, which owns the products and is usually responsible for fulfilling orders to the consumer.
+- **External Seller:** Store hosted on another platform, or that is not yet hosted on any platform, which owns the products and is usually responsible for fulfilling orders to the consumer.
 A VTEX marketplace may be interested in integrating with this external store, in order to offer its products.

 ## Configuring VTEX Marketplace